What is eProcurement?

 There are several procurement-related certificates to attain including a range of qualifications from the CIPS, the Chartered Institute of Procurement & Supply.
 CIPS provides training in all areas, for a comprehensive formation of procurement knowledge.

-- Webinars, blogs and learning e-learning sites
+- Webinars, blogs, and learning e-learning sites

 - Mentorship and on-the-job experience

-Either through an unpaid internship or as part of an on-the-job training programme, a great way to learn eProcurement is in the company of an experienced mentor, who can share practical skills and knowledge in a real environment.
+Either through an unpaid internship or as part of an on-the-job training program, a great way to learn eProcurement is in the company of an experienced mentor, who can share practical skills and knowledge in a real environment.

 What are the major eProcurement tools?